ryjen/libcoda-db/README.md

  '$1', '$2', '$3', etc.

- NOTE: mysql implementation does not support re-using or re-arranging indexed parameters in a query string (02/09/16).

 Named parameters are also supported using a '@' or ':' prefix:

   'id = @id', 'name = :name', etc.